-We have created a reading pathway which outlines the different stages that our children will move through on their journey to becoming a confident, independent reader.
+The reading pathway outlines the different stages that our children will move through on their journey to becoming a confident, independent reader.
 There are 5 stages to our pathway.
-Reading is taught every day for 45 minutes across the school.
+Reading is taught every day for 40 minutes across the school.
 Children are regularly assessed to see which stage of the pathway they should be working on, regardless of what year group they are in.
 This ensures that children are taught according to their reading needs rather than their year group needs.

 Stage 2 and 3 (phonics and early comprehension)

 At Stage 2 and 3 the main focus is the teaching of phonics.
-We use the accredited Read Write Inc (RWI) phonics programme to teach the 44+ phonemes are systematically taught.
+Using the Read Write Inc (RWI) phonics programme the 44+ phonemes are systematically taught.
 The children are taught to blend and segment words using these phonemes.
 They develop fluency by reading books matched to their growing phonics' awareness.
 The reading lessons are split into 2 sections: phonics and group reading.
-The children have the opportunity to apply their phonic skills in class and at home by reading fully decodable books that match the sounds that they know.
-There is also a focus on developing early comprehension as we realise the importance of teaching the children to understand what they read as well as decoding.
+The children have the opportunity to apply their phonic skills in these lessons by reading fully decodable books that match the sounds that they know.
+There is also a focus on developing early comprehension (both oral and written) as we realise the importance of children developing these skills alongside word recognition.

-Stage 4 and 5 (Developing comprehension and competency
+Stage 4, 5 and 5+ (Developing comprehension and competency)

 At stage 4 and 5 the main focus of our reading lessons is the development of the many strands that are needed to ensure that children become confident and skilled readers.
 Lessons across the week focus on deconstructing a text, with a strong focus on understanding key vocabulary and phrases.
-Children are also taught how to answer different question types (domains) by focussing on the skills needed to answer these questions.
+Children are also taught how to answer different question types (see below) by focussing on the skills needed to answer these questions.
 A wide range of diverse texts and genres are used which reflect our multicultural community.
 Texts are also used that link to other areas of the curriculum that the children are learning about.
 Children on Stage 4 and 5 use the Accelerated Reader programme as their home reading book.
 Children on Stage 5+ are our competent readers.